zphricz/SDLife/README.txt

     3: Flip drawing live cells in colors or in white
     4: Move colors ahead somewhat
-    5: Switch between displaying FPS and not left arrow: Initialize cells with all dead right arrow: initialize cells with all alive
+    5: Switch between displaying FPS and not
+    6: Switch between drawing dead cells and not
+    7: Draw a .tga image of the current state of the screen left arrow: Initialize cells with all dead right arrow: initialize cells with all alive
     enter: Pause/start simulation